-Public and private sector data from Round 17 of the NHCDC (2012/13) were extracted and summed to provide an ordered list of high cost Australian refined diagnosis related groups (DRGs) - where each DRG represents a class of patients with similar clinical conditions requiring similar hospital services.
+Public and private sector data from Round 17 of the NHCDC (2012/13) were extracted and summed to provide an ordered list of high cost Australian refined DRGs - where each DRG represents a class of patients with similar clinical conditions requiring similar hospital services.
 A cut-off of \$0.1 billion was used, leading to 44 DRGs and DRG groupings being considered.